|Home|||||About CH101|||||1st and 2nd Century|||||3rd and 4th Century|||||Feedback: Questions/Answers|||||Search|||||Contact CH101|

 One reader expressed it very close to how I learned it as a young man:

 "Paul said that the 'mystery of iniquity' was already at work in the church even during his day (2 Thes.
 2:7).
 How much more in the years following the death of Paul and the other Apostles would the 'mystery of iniquity' be working."While there are some valid points to be made for Christianity losing it's zeal and spiritual power, Constantine gets a bad rap in MY opinion.
-If you are interested in learning more about Constantine I would highly recommend the text by Charles Odahl (to the right) to better decide if he was an evil man or a Christian, or not.
+If you are interested in learning more about Constantine I would highly recommend the text by Charles Odahl (to the right) to better decide if Constantine was a Christian or just a political opportunist.
 My articles will be edited using Odahl's excellent research:

 Emperor Constantine comes to Power